Darrell Evans: Minor leagues

 Evans was drafted by the Chicago Cubs in 1965, the New York Yankees and Detroit Tigers in 1966, and the Philadelphia Phillies and Kansas City Athletics in 1967.
 He originally didn't sign with the Cubs out of high school because he was planning to play baseball on full scholarship at the University of Southern California, but that did not materialize.
 In June 1967, he finally signed a pro contract with the Athletics, receiving a $15,000 signing bonus.

 Evans played for three different minor league clubs during the 1967 season: Leesburg in the Florida State League, Peninsula in the Carolina League, and Bradenton of the Gulf Coast League.
 He compiled a .326 batting average with a .402 on-base percentage in 61 minor league games during the 1967 season.
 In his time at Bradenton, he hit .489.
 He was named 1967 player of the year in the Gulf Coast League.

 He spent the 1968 season with Birmingham in the Southern League.
 Evans's playing time was limited in 1967 and 1968 by his service in the United States Marine Corps.
-Evans later recalled that his arm was "sore and gone" after his discharge from the Marines, resulting in a poor performance in 1968.
+Evans later recalled that his arm "always one of my strong points, was sore and gone" after his discharge from the Marines, resulting in a poor performance in 1968.
+However, Evans credited the strength he gained in the Marines with helping him become a pull hitter.
 Evans compiled a .248 batting average and .299 on-base percentage in 56 games for Birmingham.
 Alf Van Hoose, sports editor of The Birmingham News recalled Evans as "a terrible infielder" with a "smooth swing."